AXIS A1610 Network Door Controller

 If you view encrypted web pages through HTTPS, you might experience a drop in performance, especially when you request a page for the first time.

 HTTP port: Enter the HTTP port to use.
-Port 80 or any port in the range 1024-65535 are allowed.
+The device allows port 80 or any port in the range 1024-65535.
 If you are logged in as an administrator, you can also enter any port in the range 1-1023.
 If you use a port in this range, you get a warning.

 HTTPS port: Enter the HTTPS port to use.
-Port 443 or any port in the range 1024-65535 are allowed.
+The device allows port 443 or any port in the range 1024-65535.
 If you are logged in as an administrator, you can also enter any port in the range 1-1023.
 If you use a port in this range, you get a warning.

 Certificate: Select a certificate to enable HTTPS for the device.